bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 [<img src="/assets/paperquake/paperquake.png">](<img src="/assets/paperquake/paperquake.png")

-One could now extend this to look at the publications over different time periods (e.g. one year).
+One could now extend this to look at the publications over different time periods (e.g. one year) or clusterings of co-authorship geographically.
 One could also improve the GUI to better investigate papers or institutes of particular interest.
 I leave these as an exercise to the reader.